ghuh/safealarm/README.md

 ## Config

-Configuration is done via a YAML file passed in as the first command line arguement.
+Configuration is done via a YAML file passed in as the first command line argument.

 ## Test